Layout Tours

 Saturday layouts are scheduled to be open in the afternoon after the last clinic closes.
 Maps and a printed list of the layouts will be available at registration.

 Below is a list of this years layouts that will be open.
-For those staying over Friday night, we have an extra layout open from 6PM-8PM on Friday April 4th.
-All other layouts will be open Saturday between 3PM and 6PM.
+Most layouts will be open Saturday between 3PM and 6PM but we have a couple layouts open as early as 10AM and staying open late to 8PM.

 Friday,